-The latest version of the list is made available to the public online at https://ec.europa.eu/transport/modes/air/safety/air-ban en.
-The Commission also liaises closely with European and international travel agent associations each time that any changes are made to the list in order that they may be in the best possible position to aid their clients - the passengers - in making informed decisions when making their travel arrangements.
-Moreover, the "Air Safety List" regulation also obliges national civil aviation authorities, EASA and airports in the territory of the Member States to bring the ASL to the attention of passengers, both via their websites and, where relevant, in their premises.
+The latest version of the list is available to the public online at https://transport.ec.europa.eu/transport-themes/eu-air-safety-list en.
+The Commission also liaises closely with European and international travel agent associations each time that any changes are made to the list so that they are in the best possible position to assist their clients - the passengers - in making informed decisions when making travel arrangements.
+Moreover, the ASL Regulation also obliges national civil aviation authorities, EASA and airports in the territory of the EU Member States to bring the ASL to the attention of passengers, both via their websites and, where relevant, in their premises.